buildbot/buildbot/master/docs/developer/database.rst

 Note that tests that only use fakedb do not really need foreign key consistency, even if this is a good practice to enable it in new code.

+For RealDB tests, please ensure you have recent version of sqlite.
+Since version `3.6.19 <https://www.sqlite.org/releaselog/3_6_19.html>`_, sqlite can do `foreignkey checks <https://www.sqlite.org/pragma.html#pragma_foreign_key_check>`_, which help a lot for testing foreign keys constraint in a developer friendly environment.

 Database Compatibility Notes
 ----------------------------